 The Bengal European Foot Artillery took part in numerous battles and campaigns under the British Indian administration.
 Eventually three more companies of the unit were raised.
 The Second Company was formed in 1758; the Third Company was raised in 1763; and the Fourth Company of the Bengal European Foot Artillery was formed in the year 1765.

-from the British East India Company.
+During the late 19th century, most of the regiments of the Bengal Army were disbanded for their involvement in the Indian Rebellion of 1857.
+After the Sepoy Mutiny, the Government of India Act 1858 was authorized.
+As a result, the administration of the 3 British Presidency Armies, namely the Madras Army, the Bengal Army and the Bombay Army, was re-assigned to the British Empire in India from the British East India Company.
 The separate presidency armies were merged together to raise the United British Indian Army in 1903.
 Consequently, the Bengal European Foot Artillery was incorporated as a part of the British Indian Army.

 This article is a stub.
 You may enrich it by adding more information to it.
 You can send your write-up at firstname.lastname@example.org